 Meeting of Cultures and Roses

-We stopped at the “Sarajevo Meeting of Cultures” point on Ferhadija Street – a location tied to the Habsburg Monarchy.
+We stopped on Ferhadija Street at the “Sarajevo Meeting of Cultures” point – a location tied to the Habsburg Monarchy.
 The Cathedral of Jesus’ Sacred Heart with a statue of Pope John Paul II is one of many iconic buildings on Ferhadija.
-Toward the eastern end there’s a marker showing the spot where “East meets West”.
+Toward the eastern end, a marker shows the exact spot where “East literally meets West”.

 The group listened to pointers on restaurants, cafés, and the best places for local cuisine like ćevapi and burek.
 Coffee is a very important part of Bosnian culture.
-Drinking their special strong brew – never to be mistaken for Turkish coffee – is a must.
-As you drink the coffee you must linger and enjoy the time with your companions.
+Drinking the special strong brew – never to be mistaken for Turkish coffee – is a must.
+As you drink Bosnian coffee, you must linger and enjoy the time with your companions.

-It was a beautiful clear day with temperatures in the high 40s.
+It was an extraordinarily beautiful clear day with temperatures in the high 40s.
 I’m smitten with Bosnia.
 Since the weather forecast is good, I’ll take full-day tours tomorrow and Wednesday: